polotno-project/polotno-node/README.md

 # Polotno-node

 Export Polotno JSON into images and pdf files.
 NodeJS package to work with [Polotno Store API](https://polotno.dev/).
+Should work fine with lambda functions as well.

 ## Usage